ryanfortner/pi-bashscripts-files/atlauncher/README.md

-# ATLauncher
+# ATLauncher: 32bit Minecraft for the Pi
+**64bit instructions coming soon.**
-A launcher for Minecraft: Java Edition.
+Launcher for Minecraft: Java Edition.
 Works well on the Pi.

 ### Installation
 ```